Rajkumarvalasa/Rajkumarvalasa/README.md

 # Hi there, I'm Rajkumar! 👋

 Welcome to my GitHub profile!
 I'm passionate about leveraging Business Intelligence to empower businesses to make informed decisions and drive growth.
-With a strong foundation in tools like Excel, PowerBI, and SQL.
+With a strong foundation in tools like SQL Server, PowerBI, and Excel.
 I aim to combine technical expertise with business acumen to deliver impactful solutions.

 ## About Me